digital-codes/lerninseln/readme.md

 ## Version 0.1

 ## Issues
+Scoring incomplete
-Forms incomplete
+Score display incomplete

- orderform: message toast await on dismiss not working
+Seats must be checked by ticket limit, tickets and event avail.
+So far only ticket checked

-Database: event avail checking (OK)
+Database: event avail checking too simple as we can have more tickets than event seats (if multiple ticket options)
     block user on too many pendings (OK) invoice handling